devuri/devuri/README.md

 #### Hi there
-Im Uriel, But you can call me Uri,I use opens source tools and technologies to create great user experiences.
+Im Uriel, I use opens source tools and technologies to create great user experiences.
 I specialize in WordPress services including custom plugins and theme development.
 I am the lead developer at Zip Technologies Ltd.

 When I am not coding or building up my skills as a programmer, I am exploring my interests in music, exercise, and photography.